shcallaway/nested-python-cli/README.md

-# Nested CLI
+# Nested Python CLI

 An example of how to build a nested command-line interface with Python.
-This project uses a nifty package called [Click](http://click.pocoo.org/5/).
+The inspiration for this project was the [AWS CLI](https://aws.amazon.com/cli).

 ## Installation